liangk/astro-blog/src/content/about.md

+---
+title: "About"
+description: "Modern web insights and tools for full-stack developers."
+---

 **Modern web insights and tools for full-stack developers.**

 Welcome to StackInsight.dev — a workspace for sharing lessons from real projects and the home of **StackInsight Auth Lite**, a lightweight authentication module for modern full-stack apps.